pssnyder/c0br4-chess-engine/The AI's Search and Evaluation System.md

 This guide is a modified transcription of the video "I Built a Chess AI," focusing specifically on the creation of the chess engine and AI.
-It assumes you will be using an existing library like python-chess to handle the board representation and move generation, allowing you to concentrate on the core logic of the AI itself.
+It assumes you will be using an existing library to handle the board representation and move generation, allowing you to concentrate on the core logic of the AI itself.

 ### **The AI's Search and Evaluation System**